 Permissions & Copyright

 The Beinecke Library is committed to providing broad access to its collections for teaching, learning, and research in accordance with Yale University Policy.
 The Beinecke's Website, catalog records, finding aids, and digital images enhance scholarship and promote use of both the digital and the original object.
-By downloading, printing, or otherwise using text and images from this Website, you agree to comply with the Library's Terms and Conditions and to the following conditions.
+By downloading, printing, or otherwise using text and images from this Website, you agree to comply with the Library's Terms and Conditions.

 Except in a few special circumstances, listed here, the Beinecke does not hold the copyright to its materials and, hence, cannot grant or deny permission to use them.
 Accordingly, you are solely responsible for determining the copyright status of any materials you may wish to use, to investigate the owner of the copyright, and to obtain permission for your intended use.
 In all cases, you must cite the Beinecke as the source with the appropriate credit line provided below, and, if a particular material is copyrighted, you must cite all copyright information and comply with all other terms or restrictions that may be applicable to that material.